SMosegaard/cds-vis/assignments/assignment-2/README.md

 # Assignment 2 - Classification benchmarks with Logistic Regression and Neural Networks
-By Sofie Mosegaard, 15-03-2023
+*By Sofie Mosegaard, 15-03-2023*

-This repository is designed to train two multiclass classification models on image data from the ```Cifar10``` dataset and assess their performances using ```scikit-learn```.

-The project has the objective:
-1. To build simple benchmark classifiers on image classification data using ```scikit-learn```
-2. To demonstrate that you can build reproducible pipelines for machine learning projects
-3. To make sure that you can structure repos appropriately
+This repository hosts two pipelines for multiclass image classification: Logistic Regression (LR) and Neural Network (NN).
+The pipelines utilize supervised machine learning techniques, where the models learn patterns from labeled data to make predictions on unseen data.

+LR and NN are both popular benchmarks machine learning models within the field.
+In this repository, the models will be compared and offer insights into their respective strengths and weaknesses for multiclass image classification tasks.
+LR offers a simple yet effective linear classification algorithm, whereas NN, in this case the Multi-Layer Perceptron (MLP) classifier, is a complex feedforward artificial neural network with fully connected neurons.
+Both models will be implemented using standard scikit-learn pipelines.

+Specifically, the project will conduct image classification utilizing the two benchmark machine learning models on image data from the CIFAR-10 dataset, by doing the following:
+- Preprocesses the data which includes greyscaling, scaling, and reshaping
+- Optionally, conducts GridSearch tuning to tune hyperparameters and enhance classification accuracy
+- Defines respectively the LR and NN classifier on tuned or default parameters depending on the user
+- Fits the classifier to the training data
+- Evaluates the trained classifier on new, unseen test data
+- Generates a classification report and saves it for further analysis
+- Plots the loss curve during training of the NN classifier to visualize model performance
+- Conduct permutation tests to assess classifier significance

+To gain a better understanding of the code, all functions in the 'XX_classifier.py' scripts will have short descriptions.

 ## Data source

-The two classification models will be trained on image data from ```Cifar10```, which can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).
-The data will be loaded automatically throug the main functions in the two python scripts.
-Additionally, the data has already been spitted into train/test.
+In this repository, the two classification models will be trained on image data from CIFAR-10, which is one of the most used dataset for machine learning.
+The CIFAR-10 dataset consists of 60,000 32x32 colour images in 10 classes.
+The classes represent airplaines, automobiles, birds, cats, deers, dogs, frogs, horses, ships, and truckes.

+You can download the dataset [here](https://www.cs.toronto.edu/~kriz/cifar.html) and place it in the in folder.
+Ensure to unzip the data within the folder before executing the code.

+The data has already been split into training (50,000 images) and test data (1,000 randomly seletec images per class, meaning 10,000 images in total).

 ## Repository structure